 3. Keep Metrics Up

-If you’ve registered your own brand, you’re probably not that bothered about the Buy Box.
+If you’ve registered your own brand, you’re probably not that bothered about the This refers to the situation where a sel… More.
 But the same performance metrics that increase Buy Box percentage for third-party sellers will drive sales for you, raise your IPI, and reduce your storage fees.
 So, take a few minutes to read up on them.

 4. Rehash and Rewind